 The authors are grateful to all the attendees of the SBGN meetings, as well as to the subscribers of the sbgn-discuss@googlegroups.com mailing list.
-The authors would like to acknowledge especially the help of Frank Bergmann, Sarala Dissanayake, Ralph Gauges, Peter Ghazal, and Lu Li.
-Stuart Moodie and Anatoly Sorokin would also like to acknowledge Igor Goryanin whose financial support and encouragement enabled us to commit the necessary time to the development of this specification.
-A more comprehensive list of people involved in SBGN development is available in appendix 5.
+The authors would like to acknowledge especially the help of Frank T. Bergmann, Sarala Dissanayake, Ralph Gauges, Peter Ghazal, and Lu Li.
+Stuart Moodie and Anatoly Sorokin would like to acknowledge Igor Goryanin whose financial support and encouragement enabled us to commit the necessary time to the development of SBGN.
+Augustin Luna would also like to acknowledge Chris Sander for his financial support towards the development of this specification.
+A more comprehensive list of people involved in SBGN development is available in appendix 5 along with acknowledgement of financial support.